 This behaviour of flooding the market with new products was not uncommon from “clone” manufacturers and often many variants of the same model would be released to literally see what would stick in the marketplace, on occasion it would simply be to replace a single part with an upgraded model such as the shutter used.

 Regardless, Yashica and other brands began to rapidly gain traction in the camera market in the 1960’s and 70’s with Yashica especially gaining a reputation for build quality and decent optics.
-This fierce competition proved decisive for many companies and many saw their lunch being eaten by far eastern rivals as the popularity of film boomed around the world.
+This fierce competition proved decisive for some existing, well founded companies and many saw their lunch being eaten by far eastern rivals as the popularity of film boomed around the world.
 Sadly, just as quickly as the market had grown, it saturated, seeing many companies including Yashica ultimately bought out by Kyocera (of photocopier fame) and eventually wound down.
 Yashica survived until 2005 when it finally ceased production of all cameras after a brief flirt with the digital market came to an abrupt end.

 TLR cameras have shown extraordinary longevity, with Rollei themselves manufacturing them as late as 2014.
 There are still some companies that produce TLR cameras to this day, including the oddly named “Seagull” company which is, according to Wikipedia, the oldest camera maker in China.
 I had no idea…

 The lure of TLR